kawu/hhu-dl-materials-2020/mtl/README.md

 The dependency heads selected for the individual tokens are `4, 4, 4, 5, 0, 5`,
 i.e. the head of `Only` is `Police`, the head of `Police` is `mattered`, etc.
 The dummy root of the sentence is represented by `0`.
+As another example, you can find the graphical representation of the first dependency tree in the training part of the English ParTUT treebank we use for our experiments [here](http://lindat.mff.cuni.cz/services/pmltq/#!/treebank/uden_partut22/query/IYWgdg9gJgpgBAbQGYQE4FsB+AiAIgSwGcAXVfAIwFdj8IxsBdAbiA/result/svg?filter=true&timeout=30&limit=100).

 To each dependency arc, the corresponding dependency label is assigned (`advmod`, `det`, `compound`, etc.).
 We will not be concerned with dependency